 - Applicants who are single, or part of a same sex couple, are eligible to submit applications for a Life Grant

 - Applicants who are applying for a grant for egg freezing for medical indications (cancer, endometriosis, other medical conditions that threaten fertility)

-- For requests for infertility treatment, applicants MUST have completed all required medical testing within the specified time frames.
-Applicants who do have this information within the required time frame will not be considered.
+- For requests for infertility treatment, applicants MUST have completed all required medical testing within 12 months.
+Applicants who do not have up to date testing will not be considered

 - If you are applying for a grant to do IUI, IVF or gestational carrier with your own eggs, or for egg freezing for medical indications, you MUST meet ALL of the following criteria: